mindthump/python_app_framework/README.md

 # My Curriculum Vitae

+### Note the project is in flux and might not actually run at the moment.

 Really, this is just samples of stuff I'm playing with in Python.
 Originally this project was all about a little framework for building command-line utility tools.
 I got tired of my own boilerplate code, and I didn't like any of the frameworks out there.